d-bl/GroundForge/docs/help/Color-Code.md

 --------------------------

 The _intention_ is a twist mark wherever there are multiple twists in a pair.
-Open stitches abide this rule.
-Closed stitches lack twist marks if just one of the pairs need one.
+Closed stitches on the home page lack twist marks if just one of the pairs need one.
 Follow the progress of issue [#104](https://github.com/d-bl/GroundForge/issues/104).